Code-Institute-Submissions/TjoAlex-color-game/README.md

 * The website was tested on google chrome and Safari browsers.
 * The website was viewed on various different devices, laptops, different iPhones and desktops.
-* The website was viewed on google chrome dev tools to find any errors and test overall responsiveness.
+* The website was viewed on google chrome devtools to find any errors and test overall responsiveness.
 * Friends, family, slack members and my mentor had the chance to look at this website and give me some extra feedback on potential issues, bugs and user experience issues.

 ## Known bugs

 * The squares once they are clicked turn black when clicking on them and the answer is wrong, my wish was to make these go white so that they ”disappear” yet this maintain for a future fix.
 * On mobile devices the squares goes a bit too small and could be hard to see for some people.
+* The timer for the game would preferably count up instead of down so that how long it took for the user to guess would be displayed, instead of how much time the user had left guessing.
 * The Javascript code in a best case scenario need some refactoring to get more clean.

 # Deployment